 2.276 Keeping Property ― The ability of paint to retain its original characteristics in general when stored under prescribed conditions.

-2.277 Ketone Resin ― A product of reaction between a ketone and formaldehyde and/or other aldehydes ( see also resin ).
+2.277 Ketone Resin ― A product of reaction between a ketone and formaldehyde and/or other aldehydes ( see ‘resin’).

 2.278 Key ― Any special quality of the surface or of a previous coat of paint, which assists adhesion of subsequent coat.
 One example is that of rough or abraded surface which provides a mechanical key for the applied film.